julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L04_GroupModels.md

 ---

 <!-- _backgroundImage: "linear-gradient(to bottom, #156C26, 20%, white)" -->
-# Models with pathogen heterogeity
+# Models with pathogen heterogeneity

 ---